busti/dreame-tiktok/README.md

 If you created a custom csv file, please be so kind to share it back so others can benefit from it.

-## Tips

-### Speak when bumping into something

-Now we have this great voice installed, wouldn't it be great if the funny TikTok lady would speak a bit more?
-How about a custom voice pack and configuration for this: [roborock-oucher](https://github.com/porech/roborock-oucher)?

-### Further automations

-If you are using [Home Assistant](https://www.home-assistant.io/), you can combine the control of your vacuum with other automations.
-How about a [soundtrack](https://www.youtube.com/watch?v=Y6ljFaKRTrI) or some light effects?
-The only limit is your willingness to release your inner geek - you know you want to ;).

 ## Credits

-- Thanks to the folks over at [DustCloud](https://github.com/dgiese/dustcloud) for freeing our vacuums (and [transcribing the default voice](https://github.com/dgiese/dustcloud/blob/master/devices/xiaomi.vacuum/audio_generator/language/audio_en.csv)).
 - [Valetudo](https://valetudo.cloud/) for the great ux.
 - [weilbyte](https://github.com/Weilbyte/tiktok-tts) for researching the API to the funny TikTok lady voice generator.